 Feb.
 1, 2021: Rockies trade Nolan Arenado to Cardinals for Austin Gomber, Elehuris Montero, Tony Locey, Mateo Gil and Jake Sommers

-After signing an eight-year extension with the Rockies during Spring Training in 2019, Arenado's Rockies career came to an end with an offseason trade to the Cardinals.
+After signing an eight-year extension with the Rockies during Spring Training in 2019, Arenado's tenure with the team came to an end with an offseason trade to the Cardinals.

 Jan.
 7, 2021: Indians trade Francisco Lindor and Carlos Carrasco to Mets for Amed Rosario, Andrés Giménez, Josh Wolf and Isaiah Greene

-After more than a year of trade rumors swirling around Lindor, those talks finally came to fruition when Cleveland not only sent its superstar shortstop to the Mets, but also included Carrasco in the deal.
+After more than a year of rumors swirling around Lindor, a trade finally came to fruition when Cleveland not only sent its superstar shortstop to the Mets, but also included Carrasco in the deal.

 Dec.
 28, 2020: Cubs trade Yu Darvish and Victor Caratini to Padres for Owen Caissie, Ismael Mena, Reginald Preciado, Yeison Santana and Zach Davies